(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 In addition, these mushrooms have been found to possess anti-inflammatory, anti-microbial, immune-stimulating, and antioxidant properties.

-Natural mushroom supplements such as Fungi Perfecti MUSH Medicinal Mushroom Blend can be given to dogs to get the maximum anti-cancerous properties of these mushrooms.
+Natural mushroom supplements such as Only Natural Pet ShroomImmune Organic Mushroom Blend (Affiliate link) can be given to dogs to get the maximum anti-cancerous properties of these mushrooms.

 We should make the living environments of our pets as carcinogen-free as possible.
 For example, as much as possible, we should not expose our dogs to: